 “This seems to be an incredibly damaging leak in terms of the tactics, techniques, procedures and tools that were used by the Central Intelligence Agency to conduct legitimate foreign intelligence.
 In other words, it has made my country and my country’s friends less safe,” Gen. Hayden told the BBC.

-While the U.S. intelligence community has refused to comment on either the documents’ authenticity or origin, Gen. Hayden indicated that the leak may be the handiwork of yet another millennial leaker.
+While the U.S. intelligence community has refused to comment either the documents’ authenticity or origin, however, Gen. Hayden indicated that the leak may be the handiwork of yet another millennial leaker.

 “We may be running into this different cultural approach that we saw with Chelsea Manning, with Edward Snowden and now, perhaps, with a third actor,” he said.

-The former Bradley Manning was 25 when convicted under a plea deal of supplying classified material to Julian Assange’s antisecrecy website WikiLeaks.
-Mr. Snowden, a former NSA contractor, was 29 when he gave journalists a trove of files involving the NSA’s vast surveillance apparatus.
+Manning, the source of hundreds of thousands of documents published previously by WikiLeaks, was in her early 20s when she began accumulating classified material later supplied to Julian Assange’s antisecrecy website.
+Mr. Snowden, a former NSA contractor, was 29-years-old when he gave journalists a trove of files involving the NSA’s vast surveillance apparatus.

 Other well-known leakers were hardly the same age, however.
-Former military contractor Daniel Ellsberg was 40 when he leaked the Pentagon Papers in 1971, and at 85 now, is more than a decade older than Gen. Hayden.
-Former FBI agent Mark Felt was nearly 60 when he helped bring down the Nixon administration as the pseudonymous “Deep Throat” source who blew the lid off the Watergate scandal.
+Former military contractor Daniel Ellsberg was 40 when he leaked the so-called Pentagon Papers in 1971, and former FBI agent Mark Felt who nearly 60 when he helped bring down the Nixon administration as the pseudonymous “Deep Throat” source who blew the lid off the Watergate scandal.